Tag archive for: ethics

 Conclusion

-Cinéthique poster 2019-20
+Cinéthique 2019–20 Poster

-As every year, the Faculty is delighted to welcome the organizers of Cin'éthique, a program born of collaboration between the Association Carabine Montpelliéraine (ACM) and the Espace Régional de Réflexion Ethique Languedoc-Roussillon, itself housed within our Faculty.
-Its vocation is to stimulate ethical reflection on healthcare issues by comparing clinical reality with its artistic representation.
-Here's the program for the new academic year!
+As it does every year, the Faculty is delighted to welcome the organizers of Cin’éthique, a program born out of a collaboration between the Association Carabine Montpelliéraine (ACM) and the Languedoc-Roussillon Regional Center for Ethical Reflection, which is based within our Faculty.
+Its mission is to stimulate ethical reflection on health issues by comparing clinical reality with its artistic representation.
+Find the program for this new academic year here!

 • Oct.
 1, 2019

-My night companion
+My nighttime companion

 • Dec.
 3, 2019